ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Definitions of new HTTP Upgrade Tokens can state that their associated request's data stream uses the Capsule Protocol.
-If they do so, that means that the contents of the associated request's data stream uses the following format (using the notation from the "Notational Conventions" section of {{QUIC}}):
+If they do so, that means that the contents of the associated request's data stream uses the following format:

 ~~~
 Capsule Protocol {